linduxed/linduxed.github.io/source/_posts/2014-08-24-writing-more-readable-rspec-tests.markdown

 ## Final words

-There's [a video on the subject][upcase], where the man behind the ["Let's Not"][lets-not] article talks about all of these things you.
+There's [a video on the subject][upcase], where the man behind the ["Let's Not"][lets-not] article talks about all of these things.
 The full video is behind a pay-wall, but if you don't already have an account on Upcase I do recommend getting one, since they've got a lot of good material on the site.

 Additionally, let me close by linking to a [short but classic post by Jeff Atwood][coding-horror] on the subject of how to code.